eternoendless/prestashop.github.io/news/_posts/2019-08-25-prestashop-in-2019-and-beyond-part-2-pain-points.md

 	- Any parent theme (like Classic, for instance)
 	- Module templates (if they "skin" those modules)
 	- Data structures provided to templates
-	- Core javascript library (jQuery 2.x)
+	- Core javascript library (jQuery)
 - **Modules**	 depend on...
 	- Smarty and/or Twig
 	- Base module features provided by the Core